tttppp/ragl/rules.md

 3.5.2 The league officials reserve the right to make the final call in disputed situations with the health of the league in mind.

-3.5.3 CHEATING: any forms of cheating will be marked with various plenties decided by admins.
+3.5.3 CHEATING: any forms of cheating will be marked with various penalties decided by admins.
 Cheating can be anything deemed to give an unfair advantage to one player.
-This could be (but not limited to) Disconnecting on purpose, pausing and using actions, macros, GPS hacks etc. Plenties can range from a re-play of the game to a ban from the league.
+This could be (but not limited to) Disconnecting on purpose, pausing and using actions, macros, GPS hacks etc. Plenties can range from a replay of the game to a ban from the league.
 DO NOT CHEAT.

+## 3.6 Match delays

+3.6.1 Matches are possible to be delayed past their schedule up until the end of the group stage.

+3.6.2 The player has to notify both officials and the opponent in the dedicated Discord channel.
+Each delay is marked in Scoreboards until it is played.

+3.6.3 Delay notices must be sent no later than the next week's Monday 23:59 UTC+0.

+3.6.4 Players can have up to 3 delay requests active at the same time.

+3.6.5 There are no regulations regarding matches being played before their designated schedule, thus it is advised to play matches early instead of delaying.

+3.6.6 Failed contact notices will take precedence over delay notices.
+If only one player is actively trying to schedule a match then their opponent will be issued with a strike, rather than the active player having to use a delay.

 # 4. Match regulations